threefoldtech/info_grid/src/documentation/dashboard/solutions/algorand.md

 An Algorand node can be either a `Default`, `Relay` or `Indexer` node.

 - Default:
-  - This is a non-relay node
+  - This is a non-relay node.
   - It can run on Devnet, Testnet, Betanet and Mainnet.
 - Relay:
   - It can run only on Testnet and Mainnet.